EliottTardieu/JdbThread/README.md

     <li>Once you are in the right directory, you will execute this command: "mysql -u root -p s7_hibernate < s7_hibernate.sql".</li>
     <li>After, to fill this database, you will execute this command: "mysql -u root -p s7_hibernate < s7_hibernate_data.sql".</li>
 </ol>
-You have now imported and filled successfully the jdbc database, with already existing examples in it.
+You have now imported successfully the jdbc database, with already existing examples in it.

 ##### Now to get your jdbc Database to work: